SUMMARY:

 This leads to an intriguing possibility: Could there be other therapeutic compounds in the tobacco leaf that act together with the nicotine to produce the well-documented helpful effects?

 Tobacco is a complex plant.
 Native Americans considered it one of the four gifts of the Great Spirit to his people, along with corn, beans and squash.
-Like cannabis, it contains a whole pharmacy of alkaloids, terpenes, and other bioactive molecules.
-When you burn a cigarette, you’re not just getting nicotine – you’re getting hundreds of compounds, many of which are harmful, but some of which might be biologically interesting.
+Like cannabis, it contains a whole pharmacy of bioactive molecules.
+When you burn a cigarette, you’re not just getting nicotine – you’re getting hundreds of compounds, some of which are man-made and known to be harmful, but some of which might be biologically interesting and are naturally occurring.

 And here’s where things get even more complicated: Most commercial cigarettes today aren’t even made from traditional cured tobacco leaf.
 Many use “reconstituted sheet tobacco” or synthetic smoking materials, heavily processed from tobacco scrap and waste and heavily contaminated with pesticide residues.
 So even if whole tobacco leaf might be beneficial in preventing and treating Parkinson’s, it’s easy to imagine how modern cigarette manufacturing chemistry and materials muddy the waters.